dnajarro/sudoku-solver/README.md

   - Least constraining value to determine the order in which the values should be chosen
   - Forward checking detect inevitable failure early on

-Running on an MSI GS65 with an Intel i7-8750H CPU and using a test suite of 100 puzzles of varying difficulty, the runtime is approximately 0.5 seconds per puzzle.
+Using a test suite of 100 puzzles of varying difficulty, the runtime is approximately 0.5 seconds per puzzle.